Go's Value Philosophy: Part 3 - Zero Values: Go's Valid-by-Default Philosophy

 What Are Zero Values?

-For most types, the zero value supports all operations.
-For types whose zero value is nil (pointers, slices, maps, channels, interfaces, functions), read operations work but write operations may require initialization.
+For most types, zero values support all operations.
+For types with nil as their zero value (pointers, slices, maps, channels, interfaces, functions), read operations work but writes may require explicit initialization.

 Built-in Types